Radarr/Radarr/README.md

 Aletheia (from Greek ἀλήθεια - "truth, disclosure") is a unified media management system forked from Radarr.
 It provides automated monitoring, downloading, and library management for multiple media types through a single interface.

-**Current Status:** Early development.
+**Current Status:** Active development.
 Movie functionality inherited from Radarr is working.
-Book and audiobook support is planned.
+Multi-media foundation being implemented.

 ## Features